Search Close Search

 andy-nelson-pancreatic-diabetes

-“Since I stopped drinking, I’ve spent the better part of three years in a hospital bed after multiple surgeries and procedures for pancreatitis and other health issues,” he said.
+“Since I stopped drinking, I’ve spent quite a bit of time in a hospital bed after multiple surgeries and procedures for pancreatitis and other health issues,” he said.
 “But today I feel great.”

-He was referred to the UMass Diabetes Center of Excellence in 2020, and today, no longer takes any medication, including insulin!
+He was referred to the UMass Memorial Diabetes Center of Excellence in 2020, and no longer requires any medication, including insulin!

 “They’ve been incredible,” Andrew said, referring to his diabetes care team.
-Dr. Laura Alonso, who has since moved to New York, became his first Endocrinologist.
-“She took control right away and cleaned up my medication list,” he Andy.
-“She removed pills that I no longer needed and got me using a Dexcom [continuous glucose monitor] to monitor my blood sugars.
+They took control right away and cleaned up my medication list,” said Andy.
+“They removed pills that I no longer needed and got me using a continuous glucose monitor.
 That thing is a game changer!”

 "Andrew is awesome," said Sidhom.
 "His insulin insufficiency was caused by pancreatic damage, but he was able to restore his health and metabolism and no longer needs to inject insulin because he's committed to the lifestyle modifications he's made."

-His new appreciation for the world around him led Andrew to pursue a photography business.
-He enjoys snapping photos throughout Central Massachusetts, as well as in Maine where he has family and spends a lot of time.
-A few of of his Studio 24 images can be seen below.
+His newfound appreciation for the world around him led Andrew to pursue a career in photography.
+He enjoys snapping photos throughout Central Massachusetts, as well as in Maine, where he has family and spends a lot of time.
+A few of his Studio 24 images are displayed below.

 “I try to catch the sunrise and sunset every day,” he said.
 “Time is the world’s most precious commodity.”